The 5 Best Online Doctorates in Project Management Programs

 The online Ph.D. program takes a theory and research-oriented approach that requires 60 credit hours (20 courses) for completion.
 The online DBA program takes a practice-oriented approach that requires 54 credit hours (18 courses) for completion.
 Both programs develop the advanced knowledge and skills necessary for occupying leadership roles as project managers.
 Students engage with the following key concepts:

 - Risk management

 Choosing a Program

 Some doctor of project management online programs allow students to begin classes at any time, while others only offer admission one or two times per year.
-When researching programs, it's helpful to consider these variables to determine which programs work with your schedule, learning style, and career goals.Return to the top
+When researching programs, you should consider these variables to determine which programs work with your schedule, learning style and career goals.Return to the top

 Online Doctorate in Project Management Concentrations and Curriculum